Ascites is the buildup of excess fluid in the abdominal cavity.

 Some treatments will vary according to what is causing the ascites.
 Talk with your doctor about the best treatment plan for you.
 Some options include:

 Sodium restriction—Limiting salt intake to

-per day or less is often recommended to reduce or delay fluid build-up.
-More extreme restrictions in salt intake do not further improve outcomes.Fluid restriction—if sodium level is too low.
+per day or fewer is often recommended to reduce or delay fluid buildup.
+More extreme restrictions in salt intake do not help.Fluid restriction—If sodium level is too low.